(+91) 9686 448899

-Melamine resin is widely used for construction material.
+Melamine resin is widely used as a construction material.
 This includes laminates for flooring and high-pressure laminates, such as Arborite and Formica.
 It is also a base material for the creation of whiteboards.
 This material is used to build overlay materials as well as plastic laminates.
 In melamine-formaldehyde, the formaldehyde is more tightly bound in comparison to urea-formaldehyde.
 This helps with the reduction of emissions.

 Apart from that, melamine resin is also a part of our daily commodities such as kitchenware.
 It is mostly used in the creation of plates and utensils.
 However, these utensils, plates and bowls can never be used for heating food inside a microwave.
-In the late 1950s and 1960s, the tableware built from melamine was trending and became fashionable.
+In the late 1950s and 1960s, tableware built from melamine was trending and becoming fashionable.

 Even the solidified and dominant position of ceramic was threatened in the market when A.H.
 Woodful of British Industrial plastics launched a stylish collection with the assistance of their product design unit.
 This booming period ended around the late 1960s because the sales declined.
 This happened because people no longer wanted to tolerate the stains and scratches on their utensils when they had much better options.
-Gradually, melamine was only used to build material related to the nursing market and camping.
+Gradually, melamine was only used to build materials related to the nursing market and camping.

 This material is often used in the creation of ready-to-assemble furniture and kitchen cabinets.
 The saturated decorative paper derived from this is first laminated under pressure and heat.
 It is later pasted on the particleboard.
 The resultant is a panel called melamine.
-It is available in the market at diverse thicknesses, sizes, patterns and colours.
+It is available in the market in diverse thicknesses, sizes, patterns and colours.
 The sheet should not be cut with a conventional table saw because that makes the resin more prone to chipping.

 Epoxy resin is the name for the epoxide functional group, but it also refers to the cured end products and basic components of epoxy resins.
 Polyepoxide is another name for this class of material which belongs to reactive polymers and prepolymers that include epoxide groups.
-The crosslinking in Epoxy resins takes place by either the reaction with itself and a catalytic homopolymerization or other wide range of co-reactants.
+The cross-linking in Epoxy resins takes place by either the reaction with itself and a catalytic homopolymerization or other wide range of co-reactants.
 These co-reactants are namely acids, alcohols, thiols, polyfunctional amines and phenols.
-These act as curatives and hardeners; this crosslinking reaction is called curing.
+These act as curing agents and hardeners; this crosslinking reaction is called curing.

 Paul Schlack from Germany was the one who condensed amines and epoxides.
 This was first reported and patented in 1934.
 A Swiss chemist named Pierre Castan claimed that he discovered bisphenol-A which was based on epoxy resins.
 His work was later licensed by a chemical company in Switzerland known as Ciba, Ltd. This later became a major producer worldwide along with two other companies.

-The Vantico that was sold subsequently in 2003 and turned into one of the most advanced material business units for a company that manufactured chemical products known as Huntsman Corporation.
+The Vantico was sold subsequently in 2003 and turned into one of the most advanced material business units for a company that manufactured chemical products known as Huntsman Corporation.
 This led to a spin-off in Ciba’s epoxy business around the late 1990s.
 A worker called Sylvan Greenie from the Deboe and Raynolds company first bought the patent for epichlorohydrin and bisphenol-A.

 Dozens of chemicals can be used to cure epoxy.
 These include Anhydrides, Amines, Imidazoles and photosensitive chemicals.
 The epoxy resins that are never cured generally have poor heat resistance and chemical properties.
 The cured epoxy resin which reacts with three-dimensional cross-linked thermoset structures which are most suitable contains numerous good properties.

-Glycidyl based epoxy resin is the term for the epoxy resins which are derived from curing epoxy monomers.
+Glycidyl-based epoxy resin is the term for epoxy resins which are derived from curing epoxy monomers.
 Another method to convert epoxy resin is through cycloaliphatic alkenes or aliphatic with peracids.
 In comparison to epoxy resins that are glycidyl-based, an acidic hydrogen atom is not required for its production.
 It uses an aliphatic double bond, and this epoxide group is called an oxirane group.
 Adding small amounts of accelerator helps the epoxy curing reaction to happen faster.
 Some effective accelerators are carboxylic acids, alcohol and tertiary amines.

 Epoxy-based material is extensively used in a plethora of things such as adhesives, coatings and composite material.
 These include the ones using fibreglass and carbon fibre reinforcements.
-A wide variety of products can be produced by epoxies because of its chemistry and commercial availability.
+A wide variety of products can be produced by epoxies because of their chemistry and commercial availability.